3bdulra7manAmir/Robo_Vision/README.md

 # Usage

-1. Make sure that your project PATH does not contain any of the Following: "spaces and symbols".
+1. Make sure that your project PATH does not contain any of the Following: "spaces and symbols".<br>
   Just a very simple path will do it as ex: "D:\projects\visual_studio_code\python\code_in_here".

-2. Install all required Libraries.
+2. Install all required Libraries.<br>
-  .OpenCV => pip install opencv-python
+  .OpenCV => pip install opencv-python<br>
-  .Numpy =>pip install numpy
+  .Numpy =>pip install numpy<br>
-  .GPIO => pip install RPi.GPIO
+  .GPIO => pip install RPi.GPIO<br>
-  .Time => pip install python-time
+  .Time => pip install python-time<br>

-3. Once you have done all of the previous steps and fully ready to run the code, while you are in your editor either Vs Code or Pycharm or etc.
+3. Once you have done all of the previous steps and fully ready to run the code,<br>
+  while you are in your editor either Vs Code or Pycharm or etc.<br>
   Navigate to inside the "main" folder then in Terminal type "py mainRobot.py".